-Ten hours of institutional requirements/approved electives must be selected from the
+Ten hours of institutional requirements/approved electives must be selected from the list on page 29 and approved by your advisor

 Approved Electives.
 10 credit hours

 ELECTIVE

 UACCM is authorized to award an Associate of Arts in General Education degree.
 The AA in General Education degree provides a foundation to prepare students for a bachelor's degree program.
 Your advisor can help you select courses for focus areas in art, history, psychology, secondary education, etc. Only the listing of Associate of Arts in General Education will appear on the transcript and diploma.